 - 2-inch wide rotating Olympic sleeves

 The great thing about Olympic bars is that they have rotating sleeves, meaning the sleeves and weight plates can rotate free from the rest of the barbell.
-This makes the barbell ideal for Olympic weightlifting movements, like the snatch and the clean and jerk, but it can also be used for slower movements just as easily, like the deadlift or overhead press.
+This makes the barbell ideal for controlling the weight through Olympic weightlifting movements, like the snatch and the clean and jerk.
+This rotation nature can can also be useful in slower movements, as well, like the deadlift or overhead press.

 The sleeves rotate on either bushings or bearings.
-Bearings will get you a better spin and keep that great spin for longer, but will also raise the price of the barbell.
-Bushings have a bit less spin, but will handle most exercises you throw at them, and generally cost less.
+Bearings will get you a better spin and keep that rotation for longer, but will also raise the price of the barbell.
+Bushings have a bit less spin, but can handle most exercises you throw at them.
 If you are interested in Olympic weightlifting, get a barbell with bearings; otherwise, it depends on what you’re willing to spend on your barbell.

 Women’s Olympic Barbell